 Why an Adopted Child is Loved as Much as a Biological Child

 Love is universal, especially to children.
-The memories and experiences adoptive parents share with their adopted children is what their love is based upon — not on whether or not they share the same bloodline.
+The memories and experiences adoptive parents share with their children is what their love is based upon — not on whether or not they share the same bloodline.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.